 Otranto Puglia, Italy Travel Guide

 Trains (FSE - Ferrovie del Sud Est): The Ferrovie del Sud Est (FSE) operates a regional train line that connects Otranto to Lecce, usually with a change at Maglie.
-While a picturesque journey, FSE rail services are typically slower and less frequent compared to buses for the Otranto-Lecce route.
+While a charming journey, FSE rail services are typically slower and less frequent compared to buses for the Otranto-Lecce route.

 Up-to-date route maps are difficult to find reliably online.
 Check official STP Lecce and Salento in Bus websites closer to travel dates.
 Verify schedules locally.